 PhD, Australian National University

-Cobi lives on Kaurna yerta with her family, settlers of Cornish, Dutch, English, Giernesi, Irish, Mauritian and Scottish heritage.
-She is multilingual and supports endangered language revival, currently focused on Kaurna and Guernésiais.
+Cobi lives on Kaurna land with her family, settlers of British, Dutch, Guernési, Irish and Mauritian Creole heritage.
+She is multilingual and supports endangered language revival, focused on Kaurna and Guernésiais.
 She has lived on five continents, including a year with the Asia Indigenous Peoples' Pact, which informed and shaped her ongoing support for Aboriginal self-determination, noting sovereignty in Australia was never ceded.
 She supports the Uluru Statement from the Heart.